 32. Elementary Organic Chemistry.
 First term, credit four hours.
-Lectures and laboratory work, four hours; lectures alone, three hours.
-Lectures, oral and written reviews, and laboratory practice.
-M W F, 12, Rockefeller Lecture Room No. 104; Laboratory, Th, 2-5.
-Messrs.
-JACKSON, CORNWELL, BEDIENT, SCHMUTZ, and FUCHS.
+Lectures, and oral and written reviews.
+M W F, 12.
+Dr. MAHOOD and Messrs, DOUGLASS, ADAMSON, JACKSON, and WALDBAUER.
+Caldwell 100.
+Laboratory.
+T or Th, 2-5.

-This optional course may be taken by students in veterinary medicine who have satisfactorily completed course 1 in chemistry.
+This optional course may be taken by students in veterinary medicine who have satisfactorily completed course I in chemistry.